MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/webstack-lamp-deployment-single-region.md

 For more details about the process of deploying a Virtual Machine on a Managed Disk, refer to the [Create and Manage Linux VMs with the Azure CLI](https://docs.microsoft.com/azure/virtual-machines/linux/tutorial-manage-vm) tutorial that covers basic Azure virtual machine deployment items such as selecting a VM size, selecting a VM image, and deploying a VM.

 #### Initialize the variables

+Aside from the image to use, Virtual Machine size and the number of GBs of storage, that need to be specific, you can be creative with the Virtual Machine name, as long as it complies with the [naming conventions](./general-guidelines.md#naming-conventions). *myVirtualMachine* is just an example.

 ```bat
 SET VMNAME=myVirtualMachine